jackyscript/jackyscript/content/blog/hello.md

 # Hello visitor!

-Welcome to my first blog entry!
+Welcome to my first blog post!
 I finally spent some time and set up `Nuxt Content` for my personal website project to provide the tools I need for blogging.

 It was more difficult then I expected, but I would like to share with you what I have found out.